USUALx (USUALX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 USUALx Historical Price

-According to the latest data gathered on USUALx live price page, the current price of USUALx is 0.173872USD.
-The circulating supply of USUALx(USUALX) is 348.01M USUALX , giving it a market capitalization of $60.52M.
+According to the latest data gathered on USUALx live price page, the current price of USUALx is 0.176644USD.
+The circulating supply of USUALx(USUALX) is 350.62M USUALX , giving it a market capitalization of $62.38M.

 The USUALx Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USUALX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.